Discovering Mythology (Challenge Kit)

 Odysseus (OH-DIS’-EE-UHS), son of the King of Ithaca (ith-uk-kuh), is known as the wisest of all Heroes.
 He designed the Trojan Horse.

 Paris (PAR’-IS), a Trojan who was known for his honest opinion.
-He judged the beauty contest and stole Helen away from Grece.
+He judged the beauty contest and stole Helen away from Greece.
 Paris is also the son of King Priam, and his older brother is Hector.

-Peleus (PE-LAY’-UHS), mortal hero married to Thetis and is Achilles’ father.
+Peleus (PE-LAY’-UHS), mortal hero, married to Thetis and is Achilles’ father.

 Philoctetes (FIL-AHK-TEE’-TEEZ), a warrior who owned the bow and arrows of Herakles and fought with the Greeks to bring down Troy.
 Philoctetes shot Paris with a poisoned arrow.